iinsertNameHere/catnap-docs/docs/src/Setup/Installation.md

 This will automatically build catnip and install it inside of your `/usr/local/bin` folder.

 > **IMPORTANT**:
 > For the default icons to work, make sure you set a [NerdFont](https://www.nerdfonts.com/) as you terminal font.
+In addition, for the weather module to work, you will need a font that supports emojis.